QSLee-Net/ML-examples/pytorch-conformer-train-quantize/post_training_quantization/README.md

 ## Torchcodec
 We use `torchaudio` for the pre-processing of the LibriSpeech dataset.
 Since [August 2025](https://github.com/pytorch/audio/commit/93f582ca5001132bfcdb115f476b73ae60e6ef8a), torchaudio requires torchcodec.
-You need to install the correct version of the `torchcodec` in order to be able to load audio samples with torchaudio.
-When you install ExecuTorch from the release/1.0 branch, you will get torchaudio 2.8.0.dev20250906 :
+You need to install `torchcodec` in order to be able to load audio samples with torchaudio.
+When you install ExecuTorch from the release/1.0 branch, you will get torchaudio 2.9.0 :
 ```
 $ pip freeze | grep torch
-torch==2.9.0.dev20250906
+torch==2.9.0
-torchaudio==2.8.0.dev20250906
+torchaudio==2.9.0
-torchvision==0.24.0.dev20250906
+torchvision==0.24.0
 ....
 ```
-Manually install the torchcodec package corresponding to the minor version of torchaudio.
-In this example, you need to install minor version dev20250906 of torchcodec.
+Manually install the torchcodec package.
+Empirically, we've observed that torchcodec version 0.7.0.dev20250915 works with torchaudio 2.9.0.
 ```
 $ pip install --pre --no-deps --index-url https://download.pytorch.org/whl/nightly/cpu \
-  "torchcodec==0.7.0.dev20250906"
+  "torchcodec==0.7.0.dev20250915"
 ```
 As per the [torchcodec documentation](https://github.com/pytorch/torchcodec?tab=readme-ov-file#installing-torchcodec), you need to ensure you have a version of `ffmpeg` smaller than 8.
 On a Mac OS, you also need to export the `DYLD_FALLBACK_LIBRARY_PATH` environment variable to the location of the torchcodec binaries.